From Joomla! Documentation

 Extensions are add-ons that expand the functionality of Joomla!.
 Extensions are used to add capabilities to Joomla! that do not exist in the standard package.
 Hundreds of Extensions are available for Joomla!, with more being developed all of the time.

-Extensions are categorized into five types, as follows:
+Extensions are categorised into five types, as follows:

 - A Component is a mini-application that renders the main body of the page.
 Examples of Components are Contacts, the Front Page, and News Feeds.